anet-be/mlua/README.md

 end
 ```

 You can add your own handy code at startup.
-For example, to avoid having to explicity require the ydb library every time you run ydb+mlua, just remove the word 'local' in the file above, or set `MLUA_INIT="ydb = require 'yottadb' "`
+For example, to avoid having to explicitly require the ydb library every time you run ydb+mlua, set `MLUA_INIT="ydb = require 'yottadb'"`

 ## API